collocations.org

 extreme, far, very

-CORNER + NOUN
+corner + NOUN

-cupboard, seat, table
+booth (esp.
+AmE), cupboard, office, seat, table

 The waiter led us to a corner table.

-in a/the ~
+in a/the corner

 Put your address in the top right-hand corner of the page.